ReactiveX/RxSwift/Documentation/Tips.md

   * Always use operators to compose subscriptions.

   **Avoid nesting subscribe calls at all cost.
-This is a bad smell.**
+This is a code smell.**

   ```swift
   textField.rx_text.subscribeNext { text in